Meet P4P

 Elio Azar

-Special Initiatives Coordinator
+Special Initiatives Manager

 Elio is a lifelong contributor to the peacebuilding space, having worked in student, grassroots, government, multilateral, local, and international organisations.